Rat Flea (Xenopsylla cheopis)

 2. Pupa Stage

 The pupal stage lasts for 1 week to 6 months, undergoing metamorphosis.

 The adults emerge from the pupa in the final stage of its life cycle.
 It can now suck blood from its host and reproduce but cannot fly as it doesn’t have wings.
 A single female can mate once and lay up to 50 eggs daily.

 Getting Rid of Rat Fleas

 A combination of host and vector reduction can help in its control.
 Host reduction programs involve trapping and poisoning rats and other small pest mammals, applying insecticides to their burrows or runways, etc.

 Comparison with Similar Species

 Cat and dog fleas have genal and pronotal combs that are missing in the Oriental rat flea.

-Yes, if its usual rodent hosts are not around.
+Yes, they can have dogs as their hosts if their usual rodent hosts are not around.

 mediastorehouse.com, res.publicdomainfiles.com, encrypted-tbn0.gstatic.com